 Component speaker systems are the best way to get high-quality sound in your vehicle.
-You'll find a wide variety of component speakers available, so picking out one set can be a bit daunting.
-But if you keep a few important points in mind, you'll be able to make a smart choice for your vehicle.
+You'll find a wide variety of component speakers available, so choosing a set can be a bit daunting.
+But if you keep a few key points in mind, you'll make a smart choice.

 Match your speakers to your system

 Your car's sound system will determine if you buy speakers with a high or low sensitivity rating.
 Simply put, sensitivity measures how much sound a speaker makes from the power applied to it.
 If your car's system is low-powered (15 watts RMS per channel or less), you'll get better results from speakers with high sensitivity ratings (over 90 dB).
 If you're using a high-powered stereo (16 watts RMS or more) or an external amplifier, extend your search to less efficient systems which are built to handle more power.

 Power handling is another important spec to keep in mind when selecting your component speakers.
 Be sure the speakers you choose can handle the power output of the amplifier that will be driving them.
 And remember, the key spec in power handling is the maximum RMS power, not the peak power rating.
 RMS power ratings realistically measure how much power the speaker can handle continuously, not just for a short burst.
 The recommended power range can also give you a clue about how a component system will perform in your car.
 A system rated at "2-50 watts RMS" will make a better match for your low-powered stereo than another system rated "10-80 watts RMS."

 How your speakers are made, and what they're made from, can have a big impact on the durability and sound quality of your component speaker system.